Bartallama3D/website/_products/5-tesla-valentine-one-rm-gen2.md

     change_log: Adjustment to the bracket.
 Added cable clips to hold radar power cables down the back of the screen.
 Packaged in cardboard boxes with all required parts.
   - version: 1.2
     change_log: Replaced 3M mounting tape w/a Rubber Pad.
 Unit installation is no longer permanent and allows for easy stowage of the radar unit.
 Same great grip as before and does not move while driving.
 Updated Box to be stronger and better looking w/branding.
+  - version: 1.3
+    change_log: Replaced the fat mounting platform with the newer Slim platform found on most other radars.
+This enhances the aesthetic on the Tesla screen and makes the entire radar looker smaller/slimmer.
 ---

 Introducing the Bartallama3D™ Radar Holder for the Valentine One 2nd Generation, designed specifically for Tesla vehicles.
 This sleek mount securely holds your radar detector on the center screen, ensuring it stays in place while driving.
 With integrated cable clips for clean cable management, simple assembly, and a secure fit to prevent shifting, this holder is the perfect accessory for your Tesla.